simmo/personal/src/routes/blog/mindfulness.md

 I overthink.
 A lot.
 I find it so easy to get lost in a thought, a process or sequence.
 What if this?
 What if that?
 Have I done enough?
 Have I done too much?
 Can dogs look upwards?
 Did I lock the door?

-It can be anything from a conversation that has happened to a conversation that may or may not happen or working out every permutation when trying to come up with a solution to a problem.
+It can be anything from a conversation that has happened to a conversation that might happen or working out every permutation when trying to come up with a solution to a problem.

 It is both a blessing and a curse.
 On one hand, it can help me understand a problem or dig into the finer points of an issue.
 It may mean my solutions appear solid, well thought out or I'm prepared for edge cases or failure.
 So, what's the negative?